CTSRD-CHERI/cheri-faq/src/QUESTIONS.md

 ### What is CHERI?

-CHERI (Capability Hardware Enhanced RISC Instructions) is an international research project to revisit the fundamental security assumptions in both hardware and software.
-[An Introduction to CHERI](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-941.pdf) provides a high-level overview of the project.
-It builds upon an earlier fruit-themed project known as [BERI](https://www.cl.cam.ac.uk/research/security/ctsrd/beri/).
+[CHERI](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/) (Capability Hardware Enhanced RISC Instructions) is a joint research project by SRI International and the University of Cambridge to revisit fundamental design choices in hardware and software to dramatically improve system security.
+[An Introduction to CHERI](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-941.pdf) provides a high-level introduction to CHERI.

 ### What types of threat has CHERI been designed to prevent?

-CHERI has been developed to have two applications: memory-safe C/C++ and software compartmentalization.

-Memory-safe C/C++ includes spatial, referential, and temporal protection mechanisms, defending against both vulnerabilities and exploitation techniques.
-Out-of-bound writes and reads, i.e. [buffer overflows](https://en.wikipedia.org/wiki/Buffer_overflow) and over-reads, are but two examples of spatial access vulnerability that can be avoided.
-Exploit chains and techniques, such as the [confused deputy problem](https://en.wikipedia.org/wiki/Confused_deputy_problem), can be prevented directly.

-[Compartmentalizations](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/cheri-compartmentalization.html) are fine-grained models that sandbox a given application, limiting the likelihood of it crashing and resulting in a denial of service if attacked.
-Such a compartment therefore provides resilience to a variety of applications or services that need to demonstrate high-availability or -reliability, e.g. image processors.
-Where malicious payloads would ordinarily crash or compromise the image processor, the compartmentalized application would simply render the standard icon for missing images in the browser instead.
+CHERI enables fine-grained memory protection (e.g. to prevent out-of-bounds and use-after-free bugs) and highly scalable software compartmentalization (e.g. to mitigate future or unknown vulnerabilities in third-party software).

 ### What CHERI-extended hardware is available to use?